ricdip/simple-tic-tac-toe/README.md

 # C++ Simple Tic Tac Toe

-A simple C++ implementation to the Tic Tac Toe game that uses the MinMax Algorithm for the AI implementation
+A simple C++ implementation of the Tic Tac Toe game that uses the MinMax Algorithm for the AI implementation

 ## Implemented algorithms